Impact

 Risk and Exploitability

 The CVSS score of 5.5 indicates moderate severity, while the EPSS score of less than 1% suggests a low likelihood of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
-The most likely exploitation path involves a local or privileged user performing block operations such as dd or using blk‑trace tools, which invoke blk_add_trace from process context with preemption enabled.
+Based on the description, it is inferred that the most likely exploitation path involves a local or privileged user performing block operations, such as dd or using blk‑trace utilities, which invoke blk_add_trace from process context with preemption enabled.
 Triggering the BUG can cause the kernel to panic, resulting in an outage.
 No remote exploitation or privilege escalation barrier is known from the provided data.

 OpenCVE Enrichment